kylejgillett/sounderpy/docs/source/gettingdata.rst

    :type hour: str, required
    :param hush: whether to 'hush' a read-out of thermodynamic and kinematic parameters when getting data.
    :type hush: bool, optional, default is `False`
+   :param clean_it: whether to return the raw_data object or a clean_data dict.
+   :type clean_it: bool, optional, default is `True`
-   :return: :ref:`clean_data<datadescription>`, a dict of ready-to-use vertical profile data including pressure, height, temperature, dewpoint, u-wind, v-wind, & model information
+   :return: :ref:`clean_data<datadescription>`, a dict of ready-to-use vertical profile data including pressure, height, temperature, dewpoint, u-wind, v-wind, & profile information
    :rtype: dict

 .. note::
    Some data in these archives may be missing, incomplete or on occasion mislabled.
+If you can't find a RAOB you know for sure exists, try increasing or decreasing the launch_hour by 1 hour.

 .. _raobsites: